neuefische/wd-flipped-classroom-curriculum/sessions/html-and-the-web/html-and-the-web.md

 - `button#red`
 - ul>li.card\*10

-> 💡 You can learn about more emmet commands in
+> 💡 You can learn about more Emmet commands in
 > [this cheat-sheet](https://coolcheatsheet.com/toolkit/emmet)

 ---